 In West Philadelphia, born and raised, on the playground was where I spent most of my days.
 Chillin’ out maxin’ relaxin’ all cool, and all shootin some b-ball outside of the school...

-If you’re bobbing your head right now and about to belt out the next few lines then you probably know we’re talking about The Fresh Prince of Bel Air, the title character from the early 90s series that introduced audiences to Will Smith’s adventures with the Banks Family, many, many short jokes, and, of course, the Carlton Dance.
-This month marks the 25th anniversary of the show.
+If you’re bobbing your head right now and about to belt out the next few lines then you probably know we’re talking about The Fresh Prince of Bel-Air, the title character from the early 90s series that introduced audiences to Will Smith’s adventures with the Banks Family, many, many short jokes, and, of course, the Carlton Dance.
+This month marks the 28th anniversary of the show.
 So what is the cast up to these days?

 Much to the surprise of absolutely nobody, Will Smith followed the Fresh Prince by ascending to Hollywood royalty.
 In 1996, the same year the show ended, Smith starred in Independence Day, followed by Men in Black (1997) and Enemy of the State (1998).
 He continued headlining in a string of Hollywood films with much box office success.
 But in 2013, he starred with his son, Jaden Smith, in the sci-fi adventure, After Earth — a box office flop that he called “the most painful failure” of his career.
-Next year, he will star in the DC Comic’s film, Suicide Squad, as an assassin named Deadshot.
+He starred in the DC Comic’s film, Suicide Squad, as an assassin named Deadshot and is set to play the Genie in live-action film adaptation of Aladdin.
 Smith has been married to actress Jada Pinkett Smith since 1997, and since then, their coupledom has been the stuff of tabloid fodder, along with their kids, Jaden (b.
 1998) and Willow (b.
 2000).
 Smith is reportedly developing a TV series with a plot similar to The Fresh Prince.

 Carlton Banks (Alfonso Ribeiro)